PhilipHarries/apinate/README.md

 - http://hostname:8080/command
 - http://hostname:8080/command/parameters

-# Examples
+# Example

-In order to report on the systems hostname, and the time taken to ping parameter-driven locations, configured by json, outputting in xml:
+The following configuration will:
+    report the system hostname at /hostname
+    record the time taken to ping parameter-driven locations at /pint-time pass parameters val1, val2 and an operator (+,-,/,*) to a calculator script
+ - this example is configured by json to output in html

 ### ~/.apinate.json
 ```